 Any inherited methods are subject to the same vulnerabilities that occur whenever using code that is not well understood.

-nalysis is strongly recommended for coping with and detecting issues with complex class hierarchies.
+The use of static type analysis tools is strongly recommended for coping with and detecting issues associated with complex class hierarchies.
 Python’s type hints provide valuable information to static analysis tools.
 Similarly, in multiple inheritance situations, displaying the MRO sequence assists developers in understanding the method binding.

 See also 6.44 Polymorphic variables [BKK].